Simatwa/python-tgpt/docs/README.md

   python -m pytgpt interactive "<Kickoff prompt (though not mandatory)>"
   ```

-Make use of flag `--provider` postfixed with the provider name of your choice. e.g `--provider koboldai`
+Make use of flag `--provider` followed by the provider name of your choice. e.g `--provider koboldai`

+> To list all providers offered by gpt4free, use following commands: ```pytgpt gpt4free list providers```

 You can also simply use `pytgpt` instead of `python -m pytgpt`.